Are you thinking about living in Gwangju, South Korea as an expat?

 7. How to overcome culture shock in Korea?

 We put on gloves and went out to pick up trash in our neighborhood.
 People would stare at us, and others thanked us.
 It turned into a social media campaign called #CleanGwangju, which is still active today.

 8. What do you like about Gwangju?

 9. Is there anything that you don’t like about Gwangju?

-Can’t think of many things besides summers are humid.
+I can’t think of many things besides summers are humid.
 That’s countrywide.
-There isn’t as much available of international products as Seoul, but that wasn’t a problem for me.
+There aren’t as many available of international products as in Seoul, but that wasn’t a problem for me.

 10. What are your favorite things to do in Gwangju?

 Hiking at Mt.
-Mudeungsan, going to the vegetarian buffet afterwards, riding my bike down the river path, meeting up with friends for drinks and Noraebang (karaoke rooms) downtown, going for a run at Chonnam University, having rooftop potlucks at friends’ houses, attending festivals, and the Daein Art Night market.
+Mudeungsan, going to the vegetarian buffet afterward, riding my bike down the river path, meeting up with friends for drinks and Noraebang (karaoke rooms) downtown, going for a run at Chonnam University, having rooftop potlucks at friends’ houses, attending festivals, and the Daein Art Night market.

-11. Where do you recommend to visit in the Gwangju?
+11. Where do you recommend visiting in Gwangju?

 I would recommend Mudeung Mountain, Sajik Park Observatory, Asia Culture Complex, Chosun University campus, Yangong market, Daeing Night Art market, Chonnam University back gate, downtown Gwangju.

 12. What is the cost of living in Gwangju?

-Life in Korea is cheap compared to western countries, but more expensive than say, Southeast Asia.
+Life in Korea is cheap compared to western countries but more expensive than in Southeast Asia.

-A simple apartment can range from $250-400 a month with utilities being $20-60 depending on the season.
-A night in a guesthouse can range from $20-50.
+A simple apartment can range from $250-400 a month, with utilities being $20-60, depending on the season.
+A night in a guesthouse can range from $20 to 50.

 Going by bus is the best way to get around.
 Each bus ride costs about $1.
 The subway is the same, but there is only one line.
 Taxis are cheap.
 You can get across the city with less than $15, but buckle your seatbelt and hold on!

 A great thing about Korean restaurants is unlimited side dishes!
 If you opt for western food, it will be more expensive.

 It’s best to buy produce at the street vendors or traditional market.
 Home Plus (owned by Tesco) is an excellent place to get other groceries and carries a variety of western products.

 13. Is it easy to make friends in Gwangju, Korea?